fstrub95/fstrub95.github.io/publications.md

 If you need more information about some papers, the code, or if you need the slides, feel free to contact me!

-S. Brodeur, E. Perez, A. Anand, F. Golemo, L. Celotti, **F. Strub**, J.Rouat, H. Larochelle, A. Courville,
+S. Brodeur, E. Perez, A. Anand, F. Golemo, L. Celotti, **F. Strub**, J.Rouat, H. Larochelle, A. Courville <br/>
-HoME: A household multimodal environment.
+*HoME: A household multimodal environment.* <br/>
-In Visually-Grounded Interaction and Language Workshop, NIPS 2018 [Paper](https://arxiv.org/abs/1711.11017) - [code](https://github.com/HoME-Platform/home-platform) - [website](https://home-platform.github.io/)
+In Visually-Grounded Interaction and Language Workshop, NIPS 2018 <br/>
+[Paper](https://arxiv.org/abs/1711.11017) - [code](https://github.com/HoME-Platform/home-platform) - [website](https://home-platform.github.io/)

 E. Perez, **F. Strub**, H. Vries, V. Dumoulin, A. Courville <br/>